 Implementation of the SEND policy is through three key areas:

-- ASC (Autism Spectrum Condition) Base: Run by Mrs Hayward
+- ASC (Autism Spectrum Condition) Base: Managed by Toni Kirlew

 For admission for children with an Education, Health and Care Plan, please click here.